carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 - Terminology:
   - Cluster: Logical Grouping of EC2 Instances
   - Container Instance: EC2 instance running the ECS agent
-  - Task Definition: Blueprint that describes how a docker container should launch
+  - Task Definition: Blueprint that describes how a container should launch
   - Task: A running container using settings in a Task Definition
   - Service: Defines long running tasks – can control task count with Auto Scaling and attach an ELB
+- Launch type determines the type of infrastructure on which your tasks and services are hosted.

 ![Launch Type](https://digitalcloud.training/wp-content/uploads/2022/01/amazon-ecs-ec2-vs-fargate-1.jpeg)

-An Amazon ECS launch type determines the type of infrastructure on which your tasks and services are hosted.

 | Amazon EC2                              | Amazon Fargate        |
 | ----------------------------------------| ----------------------|